JDM95aus/OpenSource-TerraCore/Trademark.md

 ## 🌱 Community Guidelines

-When using the TerraCore name, please:
+When using the OpenSourceTerraCore name, please:
-- Always include the ™ symbol on first reference: **TerraCore™**
+- Always include the ™ symbol on first reference: **OpenSourceTerraCore™**
 - Clearly distinguish between official project resources and your own content
 - Link back to this repository when referencing the project
 - Follow the spirit of open-source collaboration